alexeagle/rules_nodejs/docs/Rollup.md

 {% endhighlight %}

-## Debug and Opt builds
+### Debug and Opt builds

 When you use <code>--compilation_mode=dbg</code>, Bazel produces a distinct output-tree in <code>bazel-out/[arch]-dbg/bin</code>.
-Code in your rollup.config.js can look in the environment to detect if a Debug build is being performed, and include extra developer information in the bundle that you wouldn't normally ship to production.
+Code in your <code>rollup.config.js</code> can look in the environment to detect if a debug build is being performed, and include extra developer information in the bundle that you wouldn't normally ship to production.

 Similarly, <code>--compilation_mode=opt</code> is Bazel's signal to perform extra optimizations.